-- Gather information children and staff will be spoken with immediately to gather relevant information and information will be recorded on the disclosure/ incident forms before being uploaded onto My Concern - Decide on action if it is believed that any child is at risk of significant harm, a referral will be made to children's social care.
+- Gather information children and staff will be spoken with immediately to gather relevant information and information will be recorded on the disclosure/incident forms before being uploaded onto My Concern - Decide on action if it is believed that any child is at risk of significant harm, a referral will be made to children's social care.
 The DSL will then work with children's social care to decide on next steps, which may include contacting the police.
 In other cases, we may follow our behaviour policy alongside this Child Protection and Safeguarding Policy.
 Action will be put in place for both the victim and the perpetrator. - Inform parents we will usually discuss concerns with the parents.
-However, our focus is the safety and wellbeing of the pupils and so if the school believes that notifying parents could increase the risk to a child or exacerbate the problem, advice will first be sought from children's social care and/or the police before parents are contacted. - Recorded all concerns, discussions and decisions made, and the reasons for those decisions will be recorded on My Concern.
+However, our focus is the safety and wellbeing of the students and so if the school believes that notifying parents could increase the risk to a child or exacerbate the problem, advice will first be sought from children's social care and/or the police before parents are contacted. - Recorded all concerns, discussions and decisions made, and the reasons for those decisions will be recorded on My Concern.
 The record will include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved, and a note of the action taken, decisions reached and the outcome.
 As child-on-child abuse is also a behaviour issue it will also be recorded on SIMS to track and monitor trends.

-Where allegations of a sexual nature are made, the school will follow the statutory guidance set out in Part 5 of Keeping Children Safe in Education 2022.
+Where allegations of a sexual nature are made, the school will follow the statutory guidance set out in Part 5 of Keeping Children Safe in Education 2023.

-Children can report allegations or concerns of child-on-child abuse to any staff member and that staff member will pass on the allegation to the DSL in accordance with this policy.
+- Children can report allegations or concerns of child-on-child abuse to any staff member and that staff member will pass on the allegation to the DSL in accordance with this policy.
 To ensure children can report their concerns easily, they can speak to any member of staff, including the pastoral team and visit the welfare hub for advice, support and guidance.
-In addition, they can report anonymously to begin with until they have the courage to speak face-to-face to a member of staff.
+In addition, they can report anonymously to begin with until they have the courage to speak face-to-face to a member of staff. - Supporting those involved Our staff reassure all victims that they are being taken seriously, regardless of how long it has taken them to come forward, and that they will be supported and kept safe.
+Our staff will never give a victim the impression that they are creating a problem by reporting sexual violence or sexual harassment, nor will victims be made to feel ashamed for making a report. - Abuse that occurs online or outside of school will not be downplayed and will be treated equally seriously.
+We recognise that sexual violence and sexual harassment occurring online can introduce a number of complex factors.
+Amongst other things, this can include widespread abuse or harm across a number of social media platforms that leads to repeat victimisation. - The support required for the pupil who has been harmed will depend on their particular circumstance and the nature of the abuse.
+The support we provide could include counselling and mentoring or some restorative justice work.